 Should you have any queries regarding technical aspects of the site, or wish to report a broken link, please contact email@example.com

-E-mail Newsletter The Parish Council is keen to encourage greater use of the web site, including news of local events, and proposes to establish an
+E-mail Newsletter The Parish Council is keen to encourage greater use of the web site, including news of local events, and has established an

 e-mail address list so that when there is some local news it does not just go on the website but you are told about it by e-mail.
 If you would like to register, click here.
-Rest assured that you will not be receiving any junk mail, your e-mail address will not be passed to anyone else, and you can always ask for your name to be removed.
+Rest assured that your details will be confidential.
+You will not receive any junk mail, your e-mail address will not be passed to anyone else, and you can always ask for your name to be removed.